About Cresswell Barn Farm and Campsite

 Besides the whole family working on the farm, we also employ several skilled farm staff who help us plant, grow and harvest 400 acres of potatoes to supply supermarkets throughout Wales.
-If you buy Pembrokeshire potatoes from your local supermarket, then you have probably eaten ones that were grown here on the farm.
+If you have bought Pembrokeshire potatoes from your local supermarket, then you have probably eaten ones that were grown here on the farm.

-Rumour has it that the farm was won on the turn of a card back in the 19 Century.
-The Lawrenny estate handed over ownership to the Cresselly estate and the rest is history.
+Rumour has it that the farm was won on the turn of a card back in the 19th Century, when the Lawrenny estate handed over ownership to the Cresselly estate and the rest is history.

 As a family, we purchased the farm with 130 acres of land from the Cresselly Estate in 1977.
 Over the years, we have purchased other fields in the area and now have over 240 acres.